telerik/reporting-docs/knowledge-base/adjust-crosstab-to-page-width.md

 If there is other content that needs to be on the page away from the crosstab, it may be necessary to subtract other (constant) values from the total available page width.

-It is important also to note that the column width may only grow dynamically.
+>important The column width may only grow dynamically.
 For that reason, you need to make its default (design-time) width smaller than the minimum expected column width.

 A demo report demonstrating the approach may be found in our Reporting Samples Github Repository [DynamicCrosstabColumn.trdp](https://github.com/telerik/reporting-samples/blob/master/DynamicCrosstabColumn.trdp).